SimformSolutionsPvtLtd/tesseract-OCR-iOS-demo/README.md

 ### Receipts

 - A slightly difficult example is a Receipt which has non-uniform text layout and multiple fonts.
-Book pages and documents have very well defined a structure, Like very little variation in font sizes and equally spaced data which is not the case in bill receipts.
-Below examples shows how tesseract will perform on scanned receipts.
+Book pages and documents have very well defined a structure and very little variation in font sizes and equally spaced data which is not the case in bill receipts.
+These examples shows how tesseract will perform on scanned receipts.

 ![receipt](https://user-images.githubusercontent.com/8736329/70234293-5b1e7280-1786-11ea-8b18-27728a210bc0.png)